kamu-data/kamu-docs/content/cli/integrations/odbc.md

 ---
 Title: Generic ODBC Client (WIP)
 description: Connecting client applications via ODBC protocol.
-weight: 10030
 categories: []
 aliases:
 ---

-We do not currently support ODBC protocol.
-If yor use case requires it - [let us know](https://github.com/kamu-data/kamu-cli/issues)!
+We do not currently support ODBC protocol natively.
+If yor use case requires it - [let us know](https://github.com/kamu-data/kamu-cli/issues).

+As a workaround you may consider using a 3rd party ODBC-to-JDBC bridge.